Energy Industry Curriculum Center

 The following is the “Fast Track” for setting up your institution as an Approved Course Provider (ACP) for the Energy Industry Fundamentals (EIF) and an “At A Glance” guide to facilitate the teaching and implementation of the program.
 Please do take the time to familiarize yourself with the entire site, as there is considerably more detailed information there.

 Step 1: Become an EIF Approved Course Provider.

 In order to have your students take the assessment for the EIF credential, you must become an Approved Course Provider (ACP).
+In order to qualify as an EIF Approved Course Provider, educational institutions must have a partnership in place with a local utility who is a member of CEWD in good standing.
 This application must be completed and sent to Julie Strzempko at Julie@cewd.org for approval.
 You will find detailed information regarding the EIF in the Course Provider Handbook.

 Step 2: Download EIF Course Modules.

 The EIF Course Modules should be downloaded and the study guides should be printed out for the students.
 Each module is complete with a Unit Overview, Learner Expectations, Teaching Strategies, Pacing Chart, Guided Note Taking, Vocabulary Activity, Unit Review Questions, and Unit Quizzes, as well as all teaching material.
 There are study guides for both the instructor and student for module 1-5.

 There are a couple of different ways to teach the class.

 Option 1: Teach the class in person over a semester-long period (community college) or over the school year (high school).
 The course is approximately 130 hours in length.
 Use hard copies of the instructor and student guides.
 Each module contains a pacing guide.
 For a comprehensive view, please go to Pacing Guides.